-Let’s start with the most obvious question: Why would you go through the headache of an upgrade to a newer version when you already have everything running smoothly?
+Let’s start with the most obvious question: Why would you go through the headache of an upgrade to a newer version of oracle agile plm 9.3.5 when you already have everything running smoothly?

 To answer this, I would start by asking several questions:

-Is there a need to be able to display rich text, URLs or images in your Agile PLM product record?
+- Is there a need to be able to display rich text, URLs or images in your Agile PLM Solution record?

 If the answer to one or more of these is yes, then it’s definitely worthwhile looking into an upgrade.
 Your next question: How exactly will upgrading help with these concerns?
 Let’s delve into more details of the features and enhancements you will benefit from: